o0x2a/viaplay-trailer/Readme.md

 {"trailer_id":"98689","trailer_url":"https://v.traileraddict.com/98689"}
 ```

-*Please note that you need to have Redis service running on its default port.*
+** *Please note that you need to have Redis server running on its default port.*

 ##What technologies used?
 	- Node.js     |    Application Server